Conductance Anomaly in a Partially Open Adiabatic Quantum Point Contact: Magnetic-field effects

-At a weak magnetic field ($B<B_c$) the four relevant Fermi points are indicated in Fig.~\ref{fig:Dispersion}(a).
-Although there are scatterings between all Fermi points, the dominant contribution to the anomaly comes from scattering between $k_1^{+}$ ($k_2^{+}$) and $k_1^{-}$ ($k_2^{-}$).
-This contribution is modulated by the spin overlap between the two Fermi points, defined as $S(k_1^+,k_1^-)=|\langle\chi(k_1^+)|\chi(k_1^-)\rangle|^2=S(k_2^+,k_2^-)$, which varies as magnetic field changes.
 As the magnetic field increases, the spin overlap decreases, leading to a suppression of the conductance anomaly.
 When the magnetic field is increased to $B=B_c$, the two inner Fermi points merge and annihilate, reducing the number of Fermi points from $4$ to $2$, as shown in Fig.~\ref{fig:Dispersion}.
 Further increase of the magnetic field enhances the spin overlap between the two remaining Fermi points and therefore strengthens the anomalous conductance.
 As a result, the anomalous conductance $\delta G$ exhibits a non-monotonic dependence on the magnetic field, as shown in Fig.~\ref{fig:FullB}.

-The dashed curve in Fig.~\ref{fig:FullB} shows the spin overlap $S(k_1^+,k_1^-)$, where the definitions of $k_1^{\pm}$ follow Fig.~\ref{fig:Dispersion}(a) for $B<B_c$ and Fig.~\ref{fig:Dispersion}(c) for $B>B_c$.
-This demonstrates that the non-monotonic behavior of $\delta G$ primarily originates from the non-monotonic dependence of the spin overlap on magnetic field.
+The dashed curve in Fig.~\ref{fig:FullB} shows the spin overlap $|S_{11}|^2$, where the definitions of $k_1^{\pm}$ follow Fig.~\ref{fig:Dispersion}(a) for $B<B_c$ and Fig.~\ref{fig:Dispersion}(c) for $B>B_c$.
+This demonstrates that the non-monotonic behavior of $\delta G$ primarily originates from the non-monotonic dependence of the spin overlap on the magnetic field.
 Another notable feature is that when the magnetic field strength increases across $B_c$, $\delta G$ exhibits oscillations.
 This is because the reflection oscillates with $B$, as shown in Fig.~\ref{fig:NoninteractingG}.
-The anomalous conductance in Fig.~\ref{fig:FullB} is computed by including all reflection processes between Fermi points~\cite{SupMat}.
-The scattering matrix used to calculate the oscillating density and the Green's function is obtained by Kwant~\cite{groth2014kwant}.